 Subject knowledge through the recall of key definitions, theorems and their proofs.

 Analytical ability through the solution of unseen problems in the test and exam.

-Practical skills of implementing numerical methods in MATLAB code, and ability to understand and interpret given code.
+Practical skills of implementing numerical methods in Python, and ability to understand and interpret given code.

 Thus, the summative assessment for this module consists of:

 One piece of Assessed Coursework, worth 20% module mark